rust-lang/rfcs/text/0000-alloca.md

 type ascription is required.
 Having good error messages in case of type error around the sizedness of arrays will also help people to learn the correct use of the feature.

-WHile stack probes remain unimplemented on some platforms, the documentation for this feature should warn of possible dire consequences of stack overflow.
+While stack probes remain unimplemented on some platforms, the documentation for this feature should warn of possible dire consequences of stack overflow.

 # Drawbacks